Gluten Free Orecchiette with Pancetta and Peas

 Make a space in the center of the skillet and drop in the tomato paste.
 Toast it for just a minute, then stir in the drained beans and diced tomatoes, with all of their juices.

-Sprinkle with Italian seasoning and fresh ground pepper to taste, then simmer on low for 15 minutes.
+Sprinkle with Italian seasoning and fresh ground pepper to taste, then cover and simmer on low for 15 minutes.

 Cook pasta according to package directions.

 Drain the pasta and add it right into the skillet.
 It’s peasant food, you don’t need a serving dish!
 Toss well and garnish with a drizzle of olive oil and some chopped fresh herbs.
-I used Italian parsley and basil from my garden.

-Serve with grated cheese if you like.
+Serve with grated cheese and a glass of wine.

 Notes ♪♫ Is pancetta a part of your gluten free pantry?
 I buy the 4 oz. packages of diced uncured pancetta and store them in the freezer.
 It adds just the right amount of salt and flavor to dishes like this one!